srinivr/kaldi-long-audio-alignment/README.md

 There are two top level scripts, **longaudio_multi_dir.sh** and **longaudio_alignment.sh**.

 **longaudio_multi_dir.sh** can be used if there are several audio files (and hence several directories) and/or if you want to append the segmented long audio to the train data.
-However, I am **not** going to explain the script now since I think this use case could be rare.
+However, I am **not** going to explain this script now since I think this usecase could be rare.

 <h2>Running longaudio_alignment.sh</h2>